praneeth622/Devs-Club-IIITDM/README.md

 - Contribute to global open-source communities.

 ---
-🧑‍💻 Connect With Us
+## 🧑‍💻 Connect With Us
-LinkedIn: Developers Club IIITDM
+- LinkedIn: Developers Club IIITDM
-Email: devclub@iiitdm.ac.in
+- Email: devclub@iiitdm.ac.in
-Made with ❤️ by the Develepoers Club IIITDM team
+- Made with ❤️ by the Develepoers Club IIITDM team

---
+---

 We look forward to your contributions!
 Together, we can build an inclusive and innovative tech community at IIITDM.

 **Stay Connected**:
 - Follow us on [LinkedIn](https://www.linkedin.com/company/developers-club-iiitdm/)
-- Contact us at [devclub@iiitdm.ac.in]
+- Contact us at devclub@iiitdm.ac.in